frontendpatterns/frontendpatterns.dev/src/content/patterns/test-data-builder.md

 ---
 # Test Data Builder

-Create reusable factories for generating test data with sensible defaults.

 ## Problem

 Without this pattern, the premise that creating reusable factories for generating test data with sensible defaults falls apart, and small changes trigger cascading regressions.